Ridhi-Garg1/FleetX/README_FleetX.md

-# 🚀 XpressFleet – Instant Product Delivery Backend (Node.js)
+# 🚀 FleetX – Instant Product Delivery Backend (Node.js)

-**XpressFleet** is a backend solution for an instant product delivery service, similar to Blinkit, Zepto, or Swiggy.
+**FleetX** is a backend solution for an instant product delivery service, similar to Blinkit, Zepto, or Swiggy.
 This Node.js-powered backend manages user authentication, real-time order tracking with Socket.io, and integrates email notifications using SMTP.

 > 🔧 Built with scalability, security, and real-time capabilities in mind.